Legal

 - Comply with Canadian and U.S. regulatory obligations (tax records, retention, anti-money-laundering where applicable).

-- With your explicit CASL opt-in, send you occasional marketing updates about Waiver Counsel service changes and regulatory developments.
+- With your explicit CASL opt-in, send you renewal reminders and updates about service changes and regulatory developments.

 4. Legal basis

 We rely on your consent for every use of your personal information beyond what is strictly necessary to provide the service you requested.
-Consent for marketing communications is double-opt-in under CASL.
-You can withdraw consent at any time by emailing privacy@waivercounsel.ca.
+For website analytics and advertising measurement, that consent is implied on an opt-out basis as permitted under PIPEDA — these are on by default and you may opt out at any time via the cookie banner; we do not personalise advertising without your express “Accept all.”
+Consent for marketing communications is express, double-opt-in under CASL.
+You can withdraw consent at any time by emailing john@chernofflegalservices.com.

 5. Retention